 Super huge GCEE congratulations to the team from Kings Chapel Elementary in Houston County for bringing home 1st place in the highly competitive 2020 Tifton Econ Games (5th grade division).

 The Economics Challenge, held in March, is an academic competition for High School students.
 Over four rounds, students answer challenging questions where they demonstrate critical thinking in microeconomics, macroeconomics, international trade, and current events.
 Winning teams are eligible to move up regional and even national competitions.

 The 2020 Economics Challenge will be held Monday, March 16th.
 Registration will be available beginning January, 2020.

 The Personal Finance Challenge has teams of high school students analyze a case study of a family’s finances in order to make recommendations for how to improve or maintain the family’s financial well-being.
 Students are given the case-study the day of the competition and have 90 minutes to analyze the study and prepare their presentation, which they present to financial industry experts.

-The 2021 Personal Finance Challenge will take place in January, 2021 and registration will be available beginning in November, 2020.
+The 2021 Personal Finance Challenge will take place virtually and registration will be available beginning in February, 2021.

 The Econ Games is a competitive event for fourth and fifth grade students.
 Over three rounds, the teams apply their knowledge of economics and personal finance by creating and participating in an assembly line, taking a critical thinking test, and developing and presenting an idea for a product that solves a real-world problem.
 The event is largely invitation-only at the moment.
 If you are interested in bringing a team, please contact Angie Battle.